AnqaAkram/c733/Write-Up.md

 *while only one use case has been covered in the user story, here are a few more examples:
 1. Catching up with your friends & family living abroad in mutually active hours
 1. Communicating and delegating tasks to your team members across timezones
-1. Scheduling classes, releasing assignments of your international students
+1. Scheduling classes, releasing assignments to your international students